rohankumardubey/edgedb-core/docs/reference/bindings/datetime.rst

     rounding negative microsecond values.
 See `tests for Rust implementation`_ for a good set of test cases.

-Rounding to the nearest even applies to all operations that client libraries perform, in particular:
+EdgeDB client libraries round to the nearest even for all operations they perform that require rounding, in particular:

 1. Encoding timestamps *and* time deltas (see the :ref:`list of types
    <ref_bindings_datetime>`) to the binary format if precision of the native